Total Daily Energy Expenditure (TDEE) Calculator

 Click "Calculate" to find your total daily energy expenditure.

-Select your activity level carefully for accuracy.
+Select your activity level carefully; underestimating is better than overestimating for weight loss.

-Recalculate TDEE if your exercise routine changes.
+Recalculate your TDEE every time your exercise routine or weight changes significantly.

 Set daily calorie goals for athletic performance or weight goals by adjusting intake based on training intensity.